-(1) Parking may be provided by any one of the following options or by a combination of the following options:

-(1) On-site;

-(2) Off-site within 500 feet of the project site through a shared parking agreement with the City so long as reasonable pedestrian access between the proposed development and off-site parking is shown; and a.
+- (1) Parking may be provided by any one of the following options or by a combination of the following options: - (1) On-site; - (2) Off-site within 500 feet of the project site through a shared parking agreement with the City so long as reasonable pedestrian access between the proposed development and off-site parking is shown; and - (3) With the approval of the Department of Transportation, proposals for non-residential uses may provide up to five onstreet spaces on a collector or arterial street where parking is permitted. - (2) Parking must be in a sencouraged to be in a parking structure with the ground floor of the parking structure screened from view.

+Formatted: Indent: Left: 2"

+Commented [DB8]: We have used 1⁄4 mile in the past, but may not be reasonable for Grant Road.
+May consider reducing this to 500 feet?

+a.
 Exception

-(3) With the approval of the Department of Transportation, proposals for non-residential uses may provide up to five onstreet spaces on a collector or arterial street where parking is permitted.

-(2) Parking is encouraged to be in a parking structure with the ground floor of the parking structure screened from view.